Shamza776/Clock_Timer/README.md

 ###Description

-The Clock Timer Project is a simple timer I made
+The Clock Timer Project is a simple timer I made, it counts down in seconds that have been input by the user.

+**File:** `Clock_Timer`